 This was probably one of the easiest DIY crafts I have ever done.
-M can attest to that – since he’s had to deal with me sewing ruffles for two months straight when I was making the girls duvets.
+Mike can attest to that – since he’s had to deal with me sewing ruffles for two months straight when I was making the girls duvets.
 This craft took me MAYBE an hour cumulatively if you don’t count drying time/shopping time.
 I can’t wait to re-purpose it and make lots of other vinyl decals!
 I’m thinking vase decor, milk jug numbers, framed silhouette…the possibilities are endless.
 The contact paper is vinyl so you don’t have to worry about water damage to the sticker.
 The sticker side won’t damage your walls yet it sticks really well since its made to be a shelf liner.

 Here’s the tutorial!

 White contact paper – this is the stuff you line shelves with or cover books with.
 It’s matte vinyl on one side and sticky on the other.
 It’s $1.97 at Lowes for a 10′ x 12″ roll.
 That’s 10 feet people for less than $2!

 Spray paint – I used brushed nickel in a matte finish.

 Hole punch – the size I used is 1.5″ diameter.
 I got it at Michaels.
 I used a 40% off coupon and it was about $5.